cjerzak/causalimages-software/README.md

 # Pipeline<a id="pipeline"></a>
 Use of `causalimages` generally follows the following pipeline.
 Steps 1 and 2 will be necessary for all downstream tasks.
-- Build package backend.
-This establishes the necessary modules, including JAX and Equinox, used in the causal image modeling.
+*1. Build package backend.* This establishes the necessary modules, including JAX and Equinox, used in the causal image modeling.
 We attempt to establish GPU acceleration where that hardware is available.
 For tutorial, see [`tutorials/BuildBackend_Tutorial.R`](https://github.com/cjerzak/causalimages-software/blob/main/tutorials/BuildBackend_Tutorial.R) for more information.
 You can try using `conda="auto"` or finding the correct paty to the conda executable by typing ``where conda`` in the terminal:
 ```
 causalimages::BuildBackend(conda = "/Users/cjerzak/miniforge3/bin/python")
 ```